darya-shynkevich/software-engineering/1. Software Engineering/2. Architecture/1. Base/2. Components/Cache/Cache Invalidation.md

 What if my cache is distributed? and when I delete one cache then need to notify other nodes the cache is invalid.

-Remember how [CPU level cache](CPU%20level%20cache.md) “tells” other “CPUs” that its cache is outdated? just use the same idea.
+Remember how [7.
+CPU level cache](7.%20CPU%20level%20cache.md) “tells” other “CPUs” that its cache is outdated? just use the same idea.
 At the CPU level, it uses bus snooping with MESI protocol, at the system level we can ***use a message queue(or subscribe to Mysql binlog) to do pub/sub.***

 What if delete failed, Let’s say some nodes never ack the message. retry.